zaqueu-1/pomoyou/README.md

 3. Use the PAUSE button to pause if needed
 4. Toggle automatic mode to automatically start the next session
 5. Switch between dark and light modes for comfortable viewing
+6. Change language using the flag buttons (🇺🇸/🇧🇷)

+## User Preferences

+The application saves your preferences locally:

+- **Theme**: Your choice of dark/light mode is remembered
+- **Language**: Your preferred language (English/Portuguese) is saved
+- These settings persist even after closing the browser

 ## Contributing